thesandboxgame/sandbox-smart-contracts/packages/marketplace/docs/exchange/Exchange.md

 ### User-Generated Content (UGC) & Creator

-UGC collection is a collection where the tokens are created by any user, and not necessarily by the editor of the collection.
+UGC collection is a collection where the tokens are created by any user, and not necessarily by the owner of the collection.
 The `creator` of a NFT represents not the ownership of the token but the creation of the NFT which is essential to distribute the royalties to the real creator.
 In a nutshell, UGC collections need a royalty per token, not per collection.
 The protocol supports the interface `IRoyaltyUGC` to get the creator of a NFT during an exchange in order to apply different fee value.